LCBOWER33/StegoScan/README.md

   <em>Hidden image of a cat hidden in the LSBs uncovered with YOLOv8 [2]</em>
 </p>

-5. Jpeg - Uses Stegdetect Linux commandline tool to test JPG files to detect hidden data embedded within images using techniques like jSteg, jphide, Outguess, F5 (header analysis), invisible secrets, appendX and camouflage.
+5. Jpeg - Uses Stegdetect Linux command-line tool to test JPG files to detect hidden data embedded within images using techniques like jSteg, jphide, Outguess, F5 (header analysis), invisible secrets, appendX and camouflage.

 6. Png - Uses Zsteg Linux commandline tool to test PNG to detect LSB steganography, check different color channels (R, G, B, A) and their bit planes, detects common encoding techniques used to hide data in images, payload extraction, text and ASCII hidden messages, and entropy analysis.